-Where employees have met the prerequisite length of service and the consolidated entity does not have an unconditional right to defer this liability beyond 12 months long service leave is classified as a current liability.
+Where employees have met the prerequisite length of service and the Consolidated Entity does not have an unconditional right to defer this liability beyond 12 months long service leave is classified as a current liability.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2020
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2021

-NOTE 10: OTHER LIABILITIES
+NOTE 11: OTHER LIABILITIES

-2020 2019
+2021 2020

-\$ \$
+CURRENT \$ \$

-CURRENT

-Deferred sponsorship income 12,113 19,583
+Deferred sponsorship income 23,541 12,113

-Grants received in advance 165,859 -
+Grants received in advance 151,248 165,859

-177,972 19,583
+174,789 177,972

-The deferred sponsorship income relates to sponsorship from third party corporate entities and as per the sponsorship agreement this is for financial year 2020/2021.
-This amount was paid in advance during the year 30 June 2020.
-The 2019 financial year deferred sponsorship income was utilised in the 2020 financial year.
+The deferred sponsorship income relates to sponsorship from third party corporate entities and as per the sponsorship agreement this is for financial year 2021/2022.
+This amount was paid in advance during the year 30 June 2021.
+The 2020 financial year deferred sponsorship income was utilised in the 2021 financial year.

-Grants received in advance refers to Visions of Australia funding for Museum of Brisbane Pattern and Print: Easton Pearson Archive project and Indigenous Languages and Arts Program - Living Cultures program.
+Grants received in advance refers to Visions of Australia funding for Museum of Brisbane Pattern and Print Easton Pearson Archive project; Arts Queensland, Queensland Arts Showcase Program (QASP) City in the Sun: Journey into Sub-Tropicana exhibition grant and a Brisbane City Council grant for an Accessible and Inclusive Project.
 The Visions for Australia contract relating to the grants was executed 29 November 2019.
-The entity will recognise the grant as income on execution of performing the Touring of the Pattern and Print: Easton Pearson Archive Project.
+The entity will recognise the grant as income on execution of performing the touring of the Pattern and Print: Easton Pearson Archive Project.
 The activity for recognition of the income ends on 31 December 2022 per the agreement.
-The Indigenous Languages and Arts Program - Living Cultures the Museum will recognise the grant for financial year 2019-2020 as income on execution of performing the program.
-The activity for recognition of the income ends on 31 December 2020.
+The Arts Qld QASP contract relating to the grants was executed on 24 February 2021.
+The entity will recognise the grant as income on execution of performing the City in the Sun: Journey into Sub-Tropicana project.
+The activity for recognition of the income ends 1 February 2022 per the agreement.
+The entity will recognise the Access and Inclusion funding received from Brisbane City Council during the 2022 Financial Year.